Caspar Riffel

+Caspar Riffel (January 19, 1807, Budesheim, Bingen, Germany – December 15, 1856) was a Catholic historian.

+Biography

-Caspar Riffel (January 19, 1807, Budesheim, Bingen, Germany – December 15, 1856) was a historian.
-He studied under Heinrich Klee at Mainz and Bonn and under Johann Adam Möhler at Tübingen.
+Riffel studied under Heinrich Klee at Mainz and Bonn and under Johann Adam Möhler at Tübingen.
 After his ordination to the priesthood (18 Dec., 1830) he was named assistant priest at Bingen.
 In 1835 he was appointed to a parish in Giessen, and to the chair of moral theology in the local theological faculty.
-His transfer to the professorship in Church history followed in 1837.
+His transfer to the professorship in church history followed in 1837.

-The publication of the first volume of his Church history in 1841 aroused a storm of indignation among Protestants, to whom his unflattering account of the Protestant Reformation was distasteful.
-The Hessian Government hastened to retire him (19 Nov., 1842).
+The publication of the first volume of his church history in 1841 aroused a storm of indignation among Protestants, to whom his unflattering account of the Protestant Reformation was distasteful.
+The Hessian government hastened to retire him (19 Nov., 1842).
 This measure caused intense indignation among the diocesan Catholic clergy, who denounced the Protestant atmosphere of the university.
-Riffel retired to Mainz, where in 1851 Bishop von Ketteler appointed him professor of Church history in his newly organized ecclesiastical seminary.
+Riffel retired to Mainz, where in 1851 Bishop von Ketteler appointed him professor of church history in his newly organized ecclesiastical seminary.